 The Most Exciting Two Minutes in InfographicsA Visual Guide to the Kentucky Derby

-Headquartered in the city that calls itself home to “Run for the Roses”, and sharing a similar name, we at Derby Supply Chain Solutions naturally have a certain affinity for the Kentucky Derby.
-In honor of the 138th Kentucky Derby this year, we wanted to do something special to showcase the history and tradition of our beloved city’s biggest event.
+Headquartered in the city that calls itself home to the “Run for the Roses”, and sharing a similar name, we at Derby Supply Chain Solutions naturally have a certain affinity for the Kentucky Derby.
+In honor of the 143rd Kentucky Derby this year, we wanted to do something special to showcase the history and tradition of our beloved city’s biggest event.

 If not for the fortuitous flip of a coin, the Kentucky Derby may have been named “The Kentucky Bunbury.”